• Jul 22, 2025

 • Best Time to visit: April to May and October to December.

 And finally, last, but certainly not least, Sandakphu is the place where you can find four out of the five highest mountains in the world (Everest, Kanchenjunga, Lhotse, and Makalu) in a single day in some clear weather.
-The area is sprinkled with scenic tea houses and is located on the path of the India-Nepal border.
-It is a moderate hike ideal for first-timers seeking the feel of being in a big mountain without dealing with altitude.
+The area is dotted with scenic tea houses and lies along the India-Nepal border.
+It is a moderate hike, ideal for first-timers seeking the feel of being on a big mountain without the altitude.

 Highlights: